tfiers/tomasfiers.net/content/posts/wintools.md

 Allows me to type arrow keys, backspace, `Delete`, `Home`, `End`, etc without having to move my hands away from the 'home row' of the keyboard (`asdf`, `jkl;`)\
-I.e. like vim; but in any textfield, in any app.
+I.e. like vim; but available in any text field in any app.

 In general, AutoHotkey enables [end-user programming] of the Windows GUI, through a (slightly quirky) scripting language.